The Bible doesn’t tell us exactly how tall Adam and Eve were – but we have a little bit of evidence to help us take an educated guess.

 Will We Ever Know How Tall Adam and Eve Were?

 Unfortunately, probably not – at least until we get to Heaven.
-And even then, Adam and Eve’s height probably won’t be at the top of the list of things I’m wondering about.
+And even then, Adam and Eve’s height probably won’t be at the top of the list of things I’m wondering about when I talk with the self-existent creator God.

 In my opinion, there’s not nearly enough evidence that Adam and Eve were any taller than most humans today.
 The fact that the Bible typically only mentions height when someone is taller than normal tells me Adam and Eve were probably normal height.